Become a Registered Pet Partners Therapy Animal Team

 You will learn about the differences between all three types of animals here:

-Service Dogs, Emotional Support Dogs and Therapy Dogs
+Service, Emotional Support and Therapy Dogs under U.S. Law

 This video discusses acceptable and unacceptable equipment (leashes, collars, harnesses and brushes) for use on visits and during your evaluation.